sobolevn/git-secret/docs/_includes/why.md

 ### How does `git-secret` solve these problems?

-1. `git-secret` encrypts files and stores them inside the `git` repository, providing a history of changes for every commit.
+1. `git-secret` encrypts files and stores them inside your `git` repository, providing a history of changes for every commit.
-2. `git-secret` doesn't require any other deploy operations other than providing the appropriate private key (to allow decryption), and using `git secret reveal`, to automatically decrypt all the secret files.
+2. `git-secret` doesn't require any extra deploy operations other than providing the appropriate private key (to allow decryption), and using `git secret reveal` to decrypt all the secret files.

 ### What is `git-secret`?

 `git-secret` is a bash tool to store your private data inside a `git` repo.

 How's that?
-Basically, it uses `gpg` to encrypt the tracked files with the public keys of all the users that you trust (which you have specified with `git secret tell email@address.id`).
+Basically, it uses `gpg` to encrypt files with the public keys of the users that you trust, and which you have specified with `git secret tell email@address.id`.
-Then permitted users can decrypt these files using their personal secret key.
+Then these users can decrypt these files using their personal secret key.

 Why deal with all this private/public key stuff?
 To make it easier to manage access rights.